-There is no cure for HIV, but there are treatments to enable most people with the virus to live a long and healthy life.
+There is no cure for HIV, but there are treatments to allow most people with the virus to live a long and healthy life.

 The number of people living with HIV in the UK continues to rise.
-This is because more cases are being diagnosed and people are living longer due to more effective medication.
-The number of people living with undiagnosed HIV remains high and it is estimated that around one in five people living with HIV are unaware of their infection.
+This is because more cases are being diagnosed and people are living longer due to more effective medication

 Other ways of getting HIV include: